sandra-calvo/Blockchain101-Feb2019/README.md

 If you want you can go to another lab and develop a Node.js smart contract and web app for a Global Finance with blockchain use case. https://github.com/IBM/global-financing-blockchain

+If you have access to the paid Blockchain service on IBM Cloud you could try this lab: https://github.com/IBM/car-auction-network-fabric-node-sdk